AkhileshNS/heroku-deploy/README.md

 git push heroku YOUR_BRANCH:refs/heads/main
 ```

+Also the `remote_branch` property no longer exists in the latest release of the Action.
+If you still have this as part of the `3.10.9` release.
+Please remove it as it may cause problems in your workflow

 ## Options

 The action comes with additional options that you can use to configure your project's behavior on Heroku.
 You can setup these options under the "with" object as presented above: